Statement on Ethics and Malpractice

-Higher Education Politics & Economics (ISSN: 2380-1131) is dedicated to following best practices on ethical matters, errors and retractions.
+Higher Education Politics & Economics (ISSN: 2380-1131) and its Publisher, STAR Scholars Network, are dedicated to following best practices on ethical matters, errors and retractions.
 The prevention of publication malpractice is one of the important responsibilities of the editorial board.
 Any kind of unethical behavior is not acceptable, and the Editorial Board of this journal does not tolerate plagiarism in any form.
 Authors submitting articles to HEPE affirm that manuscript contents are original.

 Duties of Editor/Copy Editor